survivejs/webpack-merge/README.md

 * [Artem Zakharchenko](https://github.com/blackrabbit99) - Fix `merge.smart` duplication so that if `include` exists, it will merge.
 * [Matt Shwery](https://github.com/mshwery) - If `exclude` is the same while using `merge.smart`, merge `loaders`.
 * [Lucretiel](https://github.com/Lucretiel) - Added a more generic test to describe merge behavior better.
+* [Christian Hoffmeister](https://github.com/choffmeister) - Fix `merge.smart` behavior so that it checks against full loader names instead of just the first letter.

 ## License